john-pachec0/Monitor/APP_STORE_METADATA.md

 ```
 PRIVACY-FIRST ANXIETY RELIEF

 Your anxious thoughts belong to you, not a company's servers.
-Untwist is built differently—everything stays on your device.
+Monitor is built differently—everything stays on your device.
 No accounts, no cloud sync, no tracking.
 Just you and evidence-based cognitive behavioral therapy (CBT) techniques.

-WHAT IS UNTWIST?
+WHAT IS Monitor?

-Untwist helps you capture and reframe anxious thoughts using proven CBT methods.
+Monitor helps you capture and reframe anxious thoughts using proven CBT methods.
 When anxiety strikes, quickly capture the thought.
 Later, during your scheduled "worry time," review and reframe it using techniques from cognitive behavioral therapy.

 KEY FEATURES